gridclub/GRiD-Constitution/constitution.md

 ### Section A: Executive Board Officers

+The Executive Board consists of the two Co-Chairs of the organization and the chief of each committee.
 The positions on the Executive Board are as follows:

 - Co-Chair (2)
 - Chief Financial Officer (1-2)